Razat94/learn/SCRUM/readme.md

 ### <p align="center" id = "scrumTeam"> "Meet the Scrum Team" | [Back to ToC](#toc) </p>

-Scrum Teams are
+Scrum Teams are:
-  - small group of people (typically 10 or fewer)
+  - a small group of people (typically 10 or fewer)
   - cross-functional, meaning the members have all the skills necessary to create value each Sprint.
   E.G. Research, Sales, & Marketing are all apart of the team.
   - self-managing, meaning they internally decide who does what, when, and how.